529 Preziosa

-Preziosa (minor planet designation: 529 Preziosa) is a minor planet orbiting the Sun that was discovered by German astronomer Max Wolf on 20 March 1904 from Heidelberg.
+529 Preziosa is a minor planet orbiting the Sun that was discovered by German astronomer Max Wolf on 20 March 1904 from Heidelberg.

 This is a member of the dynamic Eos family of asteroids that were probably formed as the result of a collisional breakup of a parent body.

 The name is that of the protagonist of one of Miguel de Cervantes's Exemplary Novels.
 It is possible, since this was a period when Wolf habitually named his comets after operatic heroines, that he specifically had in mind the Preziosa in the eponymous opera by Antonio Smareglia.